carlotagordillo2/final-proyect/README.md

 The objective is to predict the demand for products in a shop to optimise inventory levels and reduce losses due to overstocking or out-of-stocks.
 In addition, to link the demand for these products with the optimisation of the distribution of these products in the warehouse to optimise the preparation/stocking time and maximise sales.

-**Use Cases**
+**Key Use Cases**

-- Improve stock management.
+- Enhance stock management by predicting demand trends.
-- Reduce losses due to unsold products.
+- Minimize losses due to unsold products or stockouts.
-- Enhance warehouse efficiency.
+- Optimize warehouse operations, including product placement and retrieval.
-- Increase the average customer ticket.
+- Increase the average order value by suggesting complementary products.
-- Building customer loyalty.
+- Build customer loyalty through personalized recommendations.